odoo/documentation/content/developer/tutorials/master_odoo_web_framework/02_miscellaneous.rst

          }

    #.
 Add a command to the command palette to toggle the kitten mode.
 Toggling the kitten mode
-      should toggle the `.o-kitten-mode` class and update the current URL accordingly.
+      should toggle the class `o-kitten-mode` and update the current URL accordingly.

    .. image:: 02_miscellaneous/kitten_mode.png
       :align: center